Browse parent directory

 - aka internet with no delete button aka Liu Cixin's dark forest

-- Any data that reaches any server may end up searchable by everyone, and backed up by everyone forever.
+- Any data that reaches any server may end up backed up by people across multiple countries forever.

-- You can read my other posts for more on the implications of this.
+- You can read my other posts for more on the implications of censorship-resistant backups and discovery.

 - Privacy-preserving search